 03 of 07

 Another popular kebab is the cousin of Adana kebab.
-Named after the city of Urfa, Urfa kebab is prepared in nearly the same fashion as Adana minus the heat.
-Urfa has a mild flavor seasoned with onions, garlic, cumin, oregano and sweet paprika kneaded into the meat.
+Named after the city of Urfa, Urfa kebab is prepared in nearly the same fashion as Adana minus some of the spice.
+Urfa has a mild flavor seasoned with onions, garlic, cumin, oregano, and sweet paprika kneaded into the meat.
 It becomes tender and juicy letting the flavor of the meat shine through.

 04 of 07